IBM/ibm-cloudability-governance/example-workflows/Readme.md

 ### /multiple-deploymments
 Sample workflow for a case when IaC code for multiple deployment stacks is contained within a single repository.
 For eg a multi-region deployment of a single micro-service.

+### /terragrunt-run-all
+Sample workflow for a case when using `terragrunt run-all plan` to generate plan file for multiple deployments.